 assessment is made.

-For more information about becoming a BHS Approved Centre, visit here.
+Find out more information about becoming a BHS Approved Centre.

 What to Expect